konex5/pymdot11_doc/docs/content/limits/index.rst

 The total bond dimension corresponds to the total singular values that we keep in the system.
-Since the original formulation of DMRG, the density matrix is the central reason of those simulations.
+Since the original formulation of DMRG, the density matrix is the central motivation in those simulations.
 Remember, the singular values squared corresponds to the eigenvalues of the system in density formulation form.